Constitution and Bylaws

 Section 7 - All business shall be conducted in the Annual Meeting at the moderator’s discretion and according to the agenda.

 Article XI Amendments

-This Constitution and By-Laws may be amended at any session of an Annual Meeting by a favorable two-thirds vote of the members present, providing the amendment(s) were presented to the Executive Board at least one month prior to the Annual Meeting.
+This Constitution and By-Laws may be amended at an Annual Meeting by a favorable two-thirds vote of the members present, providing the amendment(s) were presented to the Executive Board at least one month prior to the Annual Meeting.
 A copy of the proposed amendment(s) will be sent out to each church in the Association prior to the Annual Meeting.